AMReX-Astro/Castro/sphinx_docs/source/CastroGravity.rst

--  At an AMR synchronization step across levels (see Section `[sec:amr_synchronization] <#sec:amr_synchronization>`__ for a description of when these synchronizations occur), if we’re choosing to synchronize the gravitational field across levels () we then do a solve starting from the coarse grid that adjusts for the mismatch between the fine-grid phi and the coarse-grid phi, as well as the mismatch between the
+-  At an AMR synchronization step across levels (see Section `[sec:amr_synchronization] <#sec:amr_synchronization>`__ for a description of when these synchronizations occur), if we’re choosing to synchronize the gravitational field across levels (gravity.no_sync= 0) we then do a solve starting from the coarse grid that adjusts for the mismatch between the fine-grid phi and the coarse-grid phi, as well as the mismatch between the